wchoi11/notchmess/_posts/2019-11-23-acting-rationally.md

   but hey, I'm not a psychologist how should I know?
 </span>
-the program, she does not consider these reasons for whatever reason.
+the program, she does not consider these reasons.

 But one day, "on an impulse," she quits after these negative feelings grow too much for her to handle (p.504).
 She might even call her action irrational since she